1. Know it!

 4. Wash it!

 It may come as a surprise, but your hair can be a huge allergen trap!
 Small particles of dust, pollen and pet dander can become trapped in your hair through airborne particles passing on the breeze during the day.
-Try to wash your hair often if you are particularly susceptible to airborne allergies.
+Try to wash your hair often with natural and organic shampoo if you are particularly susceptible to airborne allergies.

 5. Heat it or Freeze it!